rsethur/saferollout/README.md

 ![Saferollout pipeline design](docs/imgs/pipeline-design.png)

-## Annotated output of the safe rollout pipeline
+## Annotated output of auto safe rollout pipeline
-This is how the output of the safe rollout run in this repo looks like.
+This is how the output of the auto safe rollout run in this repo looks like.
 Every validation gate has a 5 min wait timer (configurable).
 As part of the protection rules you can also enable human approval.

 ![Saferollout GH action pipeline](docs/imgs/ghaction.png)